Confluent Cloud for Apache Flink¶

 $rowtime

-- CREATE statements provision resources as Kafka topics and schemas (temporary tables not supported).
+- CREATE TABLE statements provision resources as Kafka topics and schemas (temporary tables not supported).

-- Read from and write to Kafka in two modes: append-stream or update-stream.
+- Read from and write to Kafka in two modes: append-stream or update-stream (upsert and retract).

 Key Concepts¶

 - Capacity is measured in Confluent Flink Unit, CFU.
-Each statement is 1 CFU-minute.
+Each statement is at least 1 CFU-minute.

-- A statement may be structural (DDL), runs in background to write data to table (DML) , or foreground to present data to client app.
+- A statement may be structural (DDL) and stop once completed, or runs in background to write data to table (DML).

-- Supports multiple Kafka clusters within the same Confluent Cloud organization in a single region.
+- Supports multiple Kafka clusters within the same Confluent Cloud organization in a single region.s

-- The differences with the OSS version, is that the DDL statements of catalog, database, table are mapped to physical kafka objects.
-Table is a schema and a topic, catalog is an environment, and database is a cluster.
+- The differences with the OSS version, is that the DDL statements of catalog, database, table are mapped to physical Kafka objects.
+Table is a schema and a topic, catalog is an environment, and database is a Kafka cluster.

 - Developers work in a workspace, to manage their Apache Flink® streaming applications, allowing them to easily write, execute, and monitor real-time data processing queries using a user-friendly SQL editor.
-A running SQL Statement run within a workspace.
-From a Kafka topic it is possible to directly go to the workspace.
+Workspaces are not mandatory, as Developers may also deploy Flink statements via CLI or REST API.

-- CC offers the Autopilot, to automatically adjusts resources for SQL statements based on demand.
+- CC offers the Autopilot feature, to automatically adjusts resources for SQL statements based on demand.
+When messages processing starts to be behind, Autopilot adjusts resource allocation.

 - Supports role-based access control for both user and service accounts.

-- Stream lineage provides insights at the topic level about data origins..
+- Stream lineage provides insights at the tospic level about data origins.

 - For Watermark configuration, Confluent Cloud for Apache Flink® manages it automatically, by using the